3D models |

 HARVARD UNIVERSITY

-Harvard Museum of the Ancient Near East
+Harvard Museum of the Ancient Near East ( HMANE)

-Center for Middle Eastern Studies East (CMES) - Tunisia
+Center for Middle Eastern Studies East ( CMES) - Tunisia

 P. Der Manuelian & A. Aja (HMANE), S. Lamine (CMES-Tunisia)

 The HMANE hosts the archives of L. E. Stager as well as ASOR Punic Project excavation records and artifacts.
 Those artifacts on loan for study are now designated for exhibition before repatriation to Tunisia.
-Through the HMANE, all records of the ASOR Punic Project are hosted by the Harvard Libraries Digital Repository Service (DRS), which provides a permanent digital object identifiers for archived images and .pdf documents.
+Through the HMANE, all records of the ASOR Punic Project are hosted by the Harvard Libraries Digital Repository Service ( DRS), which provides a permanent digital object identifiers for archived images and .pdf documents.

-We have also received financial support from the Shelby White and Leon Levy Program for Archaeological Publications (White-Levy Grant, 2014), which is housed within HMANE.
+We have also received financial support from the Shelby White and Leon Levy Program for Archaeological Publications ( White-Levy Grant, 2014), which is housed within HMANE.

 The CMES is our local partner in Tunisia, providing support for our proposals made in partnership with the INP for the exhibition and repatriation of Carthaginian artifacts and for the conservation and preservation of the site.